ParkerCase/wildlife-conservation-tracker/README.md

 - [ ] Multilingual keywords active in 16 languages
 - [ ] No placeholder text or mock data visible
 - [ ] All metrics reflect genuine database statistics
+- [ ] Environment variables properly configured
+- [ ] No hardcoded credentials in source code

 ---